 Most travellers will find areas of interest in European cities can be easily traversed by foot or bicycle.
 In Greece and Italy, travellers sometimes rent mopeds and motorcycles for scooting around a city or island.

 Taxis in Europe are metered and rates are usually high.
-There might also be supplements for things such as luggage, time of day, location of pick-up and extra passengers.
+There might also be surcharges for things such as luggage, time of day, pick-up location and extra passengers.

 Good bus, rail and underground-railway networks often render taxis unnecessary, but if you need one in a hurry, they can be found idling near train stations or outside big hotels.
 Lower fares make taxis more viable in some countries such as Spain, Greece, Portugal and Turkey.

-- Many state railways have interactive websites publishing their timetables and fares, including www.bahn.de (Germany) and www.sbb.ch (Switzerland), which both have pages in English.
+- Many state railways have interactive websites publishing their timetables and fares, including www.bahn.de (Germany) and www.sbb.ch (Switzerland), both of which have pages in English.
 Eurail (www.eurail.com) links to 28 European train companies.

-- The very comprehensive, Man in Seat 61 (www.seat61.com) is a gem, while the US-based Budget Europe Travel Service (www.budgeteuropetravel.com) can also help with tips.
+- Man in Seat 61 (www.seat61.com) is very comprehensive, while the US-based Budget Europe Travel Service (www.budgeteuropetravel.com) can also help with tips.

 - European trains sometimes split en route to service two destinations, so even if you’re on the right train, make sure you’re also in the correct carriage.

-- A train journey to almost every station in Europe can be booked via Voyages-sncf.com (http://uk.voyages-sncf.com/en), which also sells InterRail and other passes.
+- A train journey to almost every station in Europe can be booked via www.voyages-sncf.com.

-Eurostar (www.eurostar.com) links London’s St Pancras International station, via the Channel Tunnel, with Paris’ Gare du Nord (2¼ hours, up to 25 a day) and Brussels’ international terminal (one hour 50 minutes, up to 12 a day).
+Eurostar (www.eurostar.com) links London’s St Pancras International station with Paris’ Gare du Nord (2¼ hours, up to 25 a day) via the Channel Tunnel; Brussels’ international terminal (one hour 50 minutes, up to 12 a day); and Amsterdam Centraal Station (three hours 40 minutes; up to two daily) via Rotterdam.
 Some trains also stop at Lille and Calais in France.
-There are also several trains a week from London to Disneyland Paris; London to Marseilles via Lyon and Avignon; and London to the French ski resorts (the latter only runs December to April).
+There are also several trains a week from London to Disneyland Paris; and seasonal service from London to Marseilles via Lyon and Avignon (May to September); and London to the French ski resorts (December to April).

-The train stations at St Pancras International, Paris and Brussels are much more central than the cities’ airports.
+The train stations at St Pancras International, Paris, Brussels and Amsterdam are much more central than the cities’ airports.
 So, overall, the journey takes as little time as the equivalent flight, with less hassle.

 Within Europe, express trains are identified by the symbols ‘EC’ (EuroCity) or ‘IC’ (InterCity).
 The French TGV, Spanish AVE and German ICE trains are even faster, reaching up to 300km/h.
 Supplementary fares can apply on fast trains (which you often have to pay when travelling on a rail pass), and it is a good idea (sometimes obligatory) to reserve seats at peak times and on certain lines.
 The same applies for branded express trains, such as the Thalys (between Paris and Brussels, Bruges, Amsterdam and Cologne), and the Freccia trains in Italy.